 Source Control BMPs are actions you can take to help prevent or reduce pollutants from entering the stormwater system (MS4).
 There are three types of BMPs: operational, structural and treatment.

 Operational BMPs are required of all pollutant generating businesses/sites under the Source Control program.
 Common operational BMPs include:

 - Good housekeeping and spill prevention (spill kits, training)

 - Correctly disposing of wash water

 - Keeping dumpster lids closed and area free of trash

-- Correct disposal of hazardous waste
+- Correctly disposing of hazardous waste

 When operational BMPs are not effective, structural BMPs may be required.
 Common structural BMPs include:

 - Oil/water separators